LaminarAI/LLM-Procedural-Narrative-Drift/README.md

 | **Persistence** | Easy to correct      | **Survives diversions; reactivates** |

 ## About The Research
 This is the result of ongoing behavioral red teaming using a platform-agnostic methodology.
-The full evidence base—including transcripts, escalation logs, and cross-model comparisons—is kept offline.
+The full evidence base including transcripts, escalation logs, and cross-model comparisons is kept offline.

 ## Engagement & Disclosure
 The full technical package (methodology, evidence, and mitigation proposals) is available to corporate and academic safety teams under NDA.
 We offer two primary engagement models: